chloe-teo/kubedock-security-scan/marketplace/overview.md

    - **Dockerfiles** (`--framework dockerfile`)
    - **Helm** charts — either via `helm template` render (if `helmTemplatesPath` is set) or directly (`--framework helm`)
 3. If `policyRepoPath` is provided, passes `checkov-policy.yaml` as `--config-file` and `custom-checks/` as `--external-checks-dir`.
-4. Generates an HTML report and attaches it to the pipeline summary as the **"Checkov Security Scan"** tab.
+4. Generates an HTML report and attaches it to the pipeline summary as the **"KubeDock Security Scan"** tab.
 5. Sets the task result based on `failOnIssues`.

 ---